syncfusion-content/maui-docs/MAUI/DataGrid/grouping.md

 ### Customize indent column background color

-The indent columns can be customized by the writing style for DataGridIndentCell TargetType.
+The indent columns can be customized by writing the implicit style for the [DataGridIndentCell](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridIndentCell.html).

 The following code snippet shows how to apply a background color to the indent cell based on the column index: